 What is a Phlebologist?

-Phlebologists in Australia were also pivotal in the introduction of the Department of Health Approval of Endovenous Ablation techniques to treat larger internal veins.
-These techniques are gradually replacing traditional stripping and in many countries such as the U.S. and U.K., are the first line recommended treatments.
+Phlebologists in Australia were also pivotal in pressing for the Department of Health approval of the introduction of Endovenous Ablation techniques to treat larger internal veins.
+These techniques are gradually replacing traditional stripping and in many countries such as the US and UK, are the first-line recommended treatments.

 Do I need a referral from a GP to see a Phlebologist?

 No, a referral is not compulsory, but it’s helpful if we have one.